devsujay19/Quicky-Chat/README.md

-# Quicky-Chat - Quick Chat Generative Pretrained Transformer
+# Quicky-Chat - Quick Chat Generative Pretrained Transformer with Predefineed Questions and Answer Dictionary

 ## This is my try to make a Chat Bot using only Basic HTML, CSS and JavaScript.
 The Chat Bot named `Quicky-Chat`.
 The Chat Bot need to Update and Upgrade more.

+## This project may be subject to copyright - see more at this file : `COPYRIGHT`.

 ## This Chat Bot Created in `Github Codespace` - `React Template`.